neelg07/nand2tetris/README.md

 * Book: [The Elements of Computing Systems](https://mitpress.mit.edu/books/elements-computing-systems)
-* Instructors: Shimon Schocken & Noam Nissan
+* Instructors: Shimon Schocken & Noam Nisan

 ## Overview
 This project is from the MOOC course nand2tetris.
 From building basic elementary logic gates to writing a high level language and operating system, this course will teach me how to build a modern-day, all-purpose PC from the ground up.